Aidin1998/finalex/test/QA_PLAN_PROGRESS.md

 2. Add advanced/edge-case tests for market data (backpressure, enhanced hub, FIX, Kafka fallback).
 3. Continue reviewing other modules for gaps and update this file as new gaps are found or filled.
 4. Update all .md files with every significant progress step.
+5. Proceed with advanced/edge-case tests for market data, scaling, and consensus modules.
+6. Add performance/benchmark tests for WebSocket and backpressure modules if required.
+7. Continue updating documentation and test coverage until 100% reliability is achieved.

 ---